Category Archives: Uncategorized

 The “Last” row shows the final chassis numbers produced in August 1964.

 In January 1962, E-Type production had a major body revision including a new dished floor panel also known as a heel well that was a considerable upgrade.
-These cars came with longer clutch and brake pedals and revised carpet.
-Earlier cars became known as Flat Floor with a total of 2616 flat floor cars with breakdown as as follows:
+Floor assemblies changed from BD15171 to BD23141 and these cars came with longer clutch pedal, longer brake pedal and revised carpet to match.
+Around this same time the bonnet louvres becoming integral instead of a welded insert panel.

 Flat Floor ProductionOTS RHDOTS LHDFHC RHDFHC LHD